 What About Private Lessons in Person?

-I believe that learning to play any instrument on your computer is an amazing thing, you should not forget the option of hiring a private lesson instructor in your area.
+I believe that learning to play any instrument on your computer is an amazing thing, but don’t forget the option of hiring a private lesson instructor in your area.

 There is something about having one-on-one lessons with a private instructor that you simply cannot get from the internet. in fact, dealing with the internet can be a problem itself.
 The main one being if you do not have internet access, you can’t do anything.
-For most of us this isn’t a problem, but there are times when this could get annoying.
+For most of us this isn’t a problem, there are still plenty of spots that don’t have internet readily available.

-Sometimes one-on-one lessons can feel like a “stone-aged” activity, however there is a reason they are still big business today.
+Sometimes one-on-one lessons can feel like a “stone-aged” activity, however there is a reason they are still one of the best methods for quick progress.

-With in-person lessons, you are always challenged and get constant corrections on your technique.
-This is important because if bad habits develop, they can be difficult to get rid of without the aid of someone knowledgeable being able to watch you directly.
+With in-person lessons, you receive immediate corrections on your technique.
+This is important because if bad habits develop, they can be difficult to get rid of.
+These gets worse without the aid of someone knowledgeable being able to watch you directly.

 Additionally, there is something about having a consistent schedule that you can’t back out of that can create a drive to succeed.
-Private lessons create a sort of “accountability” that not only keeps you on track, but helps you progress as well.
+Private lessons build an accountability that not only keeps you on track, but helps you progress as well.

 Downsides of Private Lessons